Online Undergraduate Certificate in Information Technology Essentials

 3Transitional studies coursework may affect program length and cost.

-4Data includes all partner tuition savings, institutional scholarships, and grants for the period from July 1, 2019, to June 30, 2020.
+4Data is inclusive of all partner tuition savings, institutional scholarships and grants for the period for July 1, 2020 to June 30, 2021.

 5The figures displayed represent the minimum credit hours required for graduation.
 At the time of application to the next credential level, an evaluation of qualifying transfer credit will occur and the most beneficial outcome will be applied.